zenstackhq/zenstack-docs/docs/guides/authentication/auth0.md

 # Integrating With Auth0

+> This guide is contributed by [Sinan Güçlü](https://github.com/Driptap).

-This guide provides simple examples of using Auth0 authentication with ZenStack.
+This guide provides simple examples of using [Auth0](https://auth0.com/) authentication with ZenStack.
 While Auth0 offers various authentication methods, this guide assumes you understand Auth0's authentication basics and can obtain a user object after authentication.

 ## The basic premise of applying a custom session object to ZenStack.

 This section explains how to apply a custom session object to ZenStack by creating a user object and providing it to the enhance function when creating the Prisma client.

-Create a user object and provide it to the enhance function when creating the Prisma client.
+Create a user object and provide it to the `enhance` function when creating the Prisma client.

 ```ts
 export const getPrisma = async (req) => {